SaraAlert/SaraAlert/app/helpers/orchestration/README.md

 2. `base`: A reference to the superset of available options for that workflow; it is suggested that this be a hashset from a "Template".
 3. `custom_options`: The configurations in respect to the `base`.
 If there are no custom options wished to be applied (that is you want it to be exactly the same as `base`), this can be set to `{}`.

-### NAME
+### Name

-The value of the NAME variable is expected to be a Ruby symbol and is used by the orchestrator to select the correct playbook.
+The value of the `NAME` variable is expected to be a Ruby symbol and is used by the orchestrator to select the correct playbook.
 Additionally, this name will be used along with the active workflow name as part of the dashboard url (`/dashboard/playbook_name/workflow_name`).

 ### Custom Options